 People who are struggling with this step may find contacting a bereavement support service to be of help.

-There are several types of bereavement services to take advantage of such as:
+There are several different types of bereavement services offering support for example with:

-There are a number of legal issues that you will need to deal with following someone’s death.
+There are a number of important legal matters that you will need to deal with following someone’s death.
 The key areas are:

-One of the first things that you should do is find a Will.
+One of the first things that you need to do is find the Will, if there is one.

 You can also search the government’s ‘Find a Will’ or Probate‘ site to see if a a Will has been registered.